aninix-inc/figma-binding/README.md

     .catch(console.error)
 ```

-Unfortunately, it is not safe to store tokens in plaintext in the figma plugin code.
+Unfortunately, it is not safe to store tokens in plaintext in the Figma plugin code.
 If an attacker gains access to this token, they can create a large account in your name.
 Therefore, we recommend using `proxy` and hosting the solution on your backend.
 So that security is in your hands.

 > TBD proxy solution